seancorfield/seancorfield.github.io/content/md/posts/2021/02/23/deps-edn-monorepo.md

 on its own, we tend to want to build and deploy all of our application artifacts together, tied to a single git tag and/or SHA.

-Although each of our subprojects has different dependencies, we generally want to control the specific versions of many third-party library dependencies across the whole codebase so that we don't have to worry about a transitive dependency in one "library" (subproject) conflicting with a different version of the same dependency in another "library".
-We find value in being able to update a version in one place and have it apply to all of the subprojects.
+~~Although each of our subprojects has different dependencies, we generally want to control the specific versions of many third-party library dependencies across the whole codebase so that we don't have to worry about a transitive dependency in one "library" (subproject) conflicting with a different version of the same dependency in another "library".
+We find value in being able to update a version in one place and have it apply to all of the subprojects.~~ _[2021-04-21: while this has been convenient, we've decided that the benefits do not outweigh the inconveniences caused by our use of the `:defaults` alias -- see below.]_

 When working in a REPL, we like to have all of the source code and all of the test code (and all of its dependencies) available in our editor, and can make changes across multiple subprojects if we wish, as well as being able to run any combination of tests from our editor.

-An additional goal is to avoid, as much as possible, duplication of configuration across subprojects -- in particular, in the context of this article, to avoid duplication of dependencies and aliases across `deps.edn` files in these subprojects.
+~~An additional goal is to avoid, as much as possible, duplication of configuration across subprojects -- in particular, in the context of this article, to avoid duplication of dependencies and aliases across `deps.edn` files in these subprojects.~~ _[2021-04-21: as with pinning versions above, we have decided to accept some duplication as a trade-off for simple use of tooling -- see below.]_

 ### How does the Clojure CLI and `deps.edn` help us?